PratikMaitra/Sym_chk/README.md

 ### Citation

-If you use this tool, please cite our paper **"Developing a BioBERT-based Natural Language Processing Algorithm for Acute Myeloid Leukemia Symptom Identification from Clinical Notes- Sena Chae, Pratik Maitra, Padmini Srinivasan "**.
+If you use this tool, please cite our paper **"Uncovering Hidden Symptom Clusters in Patients with Acute Myeloid Leukemia using Natural Language Processing - Sena Chae, Jaewon Bae , Pratik Matira, Karen Dunn Lopez, Barbara Rake"**.

 A complete list of citations and acknowledgements can be found in the aforementioned paper.